muzaffarCs/DSA_Practice/README.md

 - `Array_Insertion_Deletion/` → Insertion and Deletion practices in an Array
 - `Task_1/` → Array related practice using menu base main file
 - `stack_static_array/` → implementation of stack using static array
+- `Stack/` → implementation of stack functions manually in a dynamic way

 ## 🚀 Goals
 - Practice daily DSA problems